murkl/arch-os/recovery/README.md

 is mounted, and the top level has to survive `/mnt` going away.
 It is kept out of the chroot on purpose.

-The mount options are the installer's, written out in both `lib.sh` files.
+The mount options are the installer's, written out here in `lib.sh` and in the installer's `prepare-disk` task.
 The recovery puts a file system back the way the installation laid it out, so the two lines must not drift apart.

 ## Writing a task